Guided Imagery and Music Support during Cancer Treatment

 Finding & Scheduling a Session with a Music Therapist

-Should you wish to learn more about the music listening CD library, develop techniques you can use at home, or work directly with the music therapist, you can find a therapist in your area by contacting the Music Therapy Association or by searching for a certified therapist on the Certification Board for Music Therapy website.
+Should you wish to learn more about how to develop techniques you can use at home, or work directly with the music therapist, you can find a therapist in your area by contacting the Music Therapy Association or by searching for a certified therapist on the Certification Board for Music Therapy website.

 Peace - Daniel Kobialka